Ted Galdi: Bestselling Author

 Email marketing - giving

-After your sales sequence is done, if you happen to offer multiple products, you can definitely set up new sequences for each.
-However, if so, you should surround them with additional emails that do not ask for a sale, but instead, give things to your subscribers.
+You should surround your sales sequences with additional emails that do not ask for a sale, but instead, give things to your subscribers for free.

 What sort of non-sales content can you send to email subscribers?